"He tells her that it is impossible."

 "la" is the direct object; "le" the indirect.
 For example, "Lui la porta dentro la casa" - he brings (carries) her into the house.
 But, "Lui le porta la collazione" = He brings [to] her breakfast or He brings breakfast to her.
 The problem may be the word "dice" because it may sound like it takes a direct object, but "he" is in fact telling it TO her.
 Hope this helps a little...

-Close but no cigar.
 When dealing with pronouns 'la' is 'her', but 'le' is 'to her'; it's the difference between direct and indirect.
+In this sentence, he tells/says what?
+It's impossible.
+'It' being the direct pronoun.
+He tells/says this to whom?
+'Her', so 'her' is the indirect pronoun = le.